“As the deer pants for the water brooks, so pants my soul for You, O God. My soul thirsts for God, for the living God.” Psalm 42:1 (NKJV).

 Do you know what it is like to be really thirsty and not be able to get water?
 Three days is about the longest most living creatures can live without water.
 There are a few exceptions, such as camels and elephants which have built in storage systems.

-We are encouraged by Rev. 21:6b “to him who is thirsty I will give to drink without cost from the spring of the water of life.”
+I also am encouraged by the words of Revelation 21:6b, “to him who is thirsty I will give to drink without cost from the spring of the water of life.”

 Prayer: Lord, help me to always be aware of my need to drink deeply of the spiritual water you generously provide.
-Give me opportunities to share this living water with others as I live my life.
-In Jesus name, Amen.
+Please give me many opportunities to share this living water with others as I live my life.
+In Jesus name, amen.

 © Peggy Park